arabog/ALX_T_Notes/wk3/day4/io_redirection/input_output_redirection.md

 ## The Difference Between > and |
 At first glance, it may be hard to understand the redirection performed by the pipeline operator | versus the redirection operator >.
-Simply put, the redirection operator connects a command with a file, while the pipeline operator connects the output of one command with the input of a second command.
+Simply put, **the redirection operator connects a command with a file**, while **the pipeline operator connects the output of one command with the input of a second command**.
 ```
 command1 > file1
 command1 | command2